bodinaren/maplestory-skills/readme.md

 >This repository use semver versioning, but **only for basic charts usage**!
 Breaking changes to the below usages can happen between any minor version (but not patch).

-If you want to use the editor, it's recommended to import the scripts with a minor version (make sure you check for the most recent verison).
+If you want to use the editor, it's recommended to import the scripts with a minor version (make sure you check for the most recent version).

 Before:
 ```html